Twisted bilayer graphene as a terahertz plasmonic crystal: Random phase approximation

 The RPA plasmon dispersion calculated for the unscreened Coulomb interaction [Fig.~\ref{fig:bands2}(a)] is overall similar to that for the screened one [Fig.~\ref{fig:bands}(a)] except the dominant low-frequency mode has the $\sqrt{q}\,$ rather than linear in $q$ dispersion, cf. Figs.~\ref{fig:bands2}(c, left) and \ref{fig:bands}(c, left), in agreement with Eq.~\eqref{eqn:2d_plasmon}.
 In addition, the four-fold band degeneracy near $\omega = \omega_\triangle$ found at the $\Gamma$-point is partially lifted in the unscreened case for the reasons to be explained in Sec.~\ref{sec:PNM}.

 While the RPA is a standard theoretical approach to study electron systems, it is not completely reliable.
 This approximation neglects vertex corrections to the polarization functions $P^{(0)}_{\mathbf{G} \mathbf{G}'}(\mathbf{q}, \omega)$, which can produce exciton bound states outside the particle-hole continua and excitonic enhancements inside the continua.
 For example, the latter can modify the power-law exponents $\pm 1 /2$ of the 1D van Hove singularities found near the edges of such continua.
-In general, the RPA becomes more accurate with increasing space dimension $d$ and number of modes $N$.
-Applied to mTBG, where $d = 2$ and $N = 4$, it may be a reasonable approximation in the coherent regime.
+Despite these shortcomings, the RPA should be a reasonable approximation for mTBG in the coherent regime because the vertex corrections are suppressed by the parameter $1 / N$, as alluded to in Sec.~\ref{sec:Introduction2}.
 On the other hand, the PNM [Figs.~\ref{fig:bands}(b) and \ref{fig:bands2}(b)], on which we will focus next, could be a good approximation in the incoherent regime.